 DO NOT speak to or give a statement to law enforcement before you have hired an experienced lawyer to represent you.

 As the former Prosecutor and Elected District Attorney in Tyler and Smith County, Texas for 23 years, Matt knows how the prosecutor prepares these cases for trial.

 He will thoroughly investigate the facts of each case and aggressively challenge the state’s evidence and credibility of the accuser.

-If you have been accused of sexual assault and need a sexual assault defense lawyer in Longview, TX who is experienced and prepared, contact Matt Bingham today for a free consultation.
+If you have been accused of sexual assault and need a sexual assault defense lawyer in Longview, TX who is experienced and prepared, contact Matt Bingham today for a consultation.

-If you've been charged with a crime in Longview, TX or if you have any other legal issues you need help with, call Matt Bingham to schedule a free case evaluation.
+If you've been charged with a crime in Longview, TX or if you have any other legal issues you need help with, call Matt Bingham to schedule a case evaluation.